American Dream: 20th century

 So long also as we are ourselves content with a mere extension of the material basis of existence, with the multiplying of our material possessions, it is absurd to think that the men who can utilize that public attitude for the gaining of infinite wealth and power for themselves will abandon both to become spiritual leaders of a democracy that despises spiritual things.

-He also said that the American institution that best exemplified the American dream was the Library of Congress; he contrasted it with European libraries of the time, which restricted access to many of their works, and argued that the Library, as an institution funded by and meant to uphold democracy, was an example of democratic government's ability to uplift and equalize the people that it ruled over and was ruled by in order to "save itself" from a takeover by oligarchic forces.
-The Library also offered an opportunity for the whole nation to come together in thoughtful pursuit of a common good, which Adams claimed needed to be "carried out in all departments of our national life" in order to make the American Dream a reality.
+He states that the American institution that best exemplifies the American dream is the Library of Congress; he contrasts it with European libraries of the time, which restricts access to many of their works, and he argues that the Library, as an institution funded by and meant to uphold democracy, is an example of democratic government's ability to uplift and equalize the people that it rules over and is ruled by in order to "save itself" from a takeover by oligarchic forces.
+In Adams' view the Library offers an opportunity for the whole nation to come together in thoughtful pursuit of a common good, which he claims needs to be "carried out in all departments of our national life" in order to make the American Dream a reality.

-Martin Luther King Jr., in his "Letter from a Birmingham Jail" (1963), rooted the civil rights movement in the African-American quest for the American Dream:
+Martin Luther King Jr., in his "Letter from a Birmingham Jail" (1963), roots the civil rights movement in the African-American quest for the American Dream:

 We will win our freedom because the sacred heritage of our nation and the eternal will of God are embodied in our echoing demands ... when these disinherited children of God sat down at lunch counters they were in reality standing up for what is best in the American dream and for the most sacred values in our Judeo-Christian heritage, thereby bringing our nation back to those great wells of democracy which were dug deep by the Founding Fathers in their formulation of the Constitution and the Declaration of Independence.